 During our trip, we already rented a boat so we didn’t pay for the pump boats, we hired 1 guide and 6 spotters.
 We were a group of 10 people.

 Unexpected Chasing Game

 We hopped on our boat with our guide and 6 spotters tagging along.
-Went to the other side of Sogod Bay where the whale sharks would probably be lurking under the water.
+I went to the other side of Sogod Bay where the whale sharks would probably be lurking under the water.
 It was an hour ride to set all the spotters and do their job, searching for the gentle giants.
 At the same time, we were patiently waiting for their signs to start swimming.

 We waited another hour until one spotter saw a whale shark.
-Before that moment, we were tired and exhausted of our long journey and the waiting game sucks so we slept for a while, but the moment we heard them saying “Here it is!”.
+Before that moment, we were tired and exhausted from our long journey and the waiting game sucks so we slept for a while, but the moment we heard them saying “Here it is!”.
 All of us automatically moved and wore our gears.
 As quick as 1 -put on the mask, 2 and 3- wear the fins, finally 4- jump.